 - What is the cutting interval after spraying weeds in grassland?

-- After application of our products leave a minimum of three weeks before cutting to allow maximum translocation of the active ingredients down to the roots of weeds.
+- After application of our products leave a minimum of 21 days, ideally 28 days before cutting to allow maximum translocation of the active ingredients down to the roots of weeds.

 - What is the stock exclusion period for hens?